erinwalden/bookmarked/pages/about.md

 There is a rich histy of [bookmark collecting](https://www.biblio.com/book-collecting/what-to-collect/ephemera/bookmarks/), especially in the book collecting world.
 Bookmarks can offer an accessible entry point into collecting as they are often free or low-cost and require little space to store.
 I hope that this website can be viewed alongside resources such as the Instagram account [@bookstoremark](https://www.instagram.com/bookstoremark/) and numerous blogs, some of which discuss [vintage](https://adirondackgirlatheart.com/bookmark-collecting-guide/), [travel](https://danisbookshelf.com/2018/04/14/my-travel-bookmark-collection/), and [Halloween](https://www.ifobookmarks.org/blog/category/collecting-bookmarks) bookmarks (among other topics).
 Those interested in more information about bookmark collecting can look to [The International Friends of Bookmarks](https://www.ifobookmarks.org/bookmark-swap.html) website.
 I hope that this poject can be utilized by book lovers, booksellers, designers, and those interested in paper and material culture.

- {% include feature/image.html objectid="https://www.finebooksmagazine.com/sites/default/files/styles/gallery_item/public/media-images/2023-09/bookmarks-collection.jpg?itok=CkSzCyqY" caption="A sample of bookmarks collected by Stuart Hudson who focuses on bookstore bookmarks from across the globe; photo by Hannah Hudson." link="https://www.finebooksmagazine.com/issue/love-humble-bookmark" width="25" alt="Stuart Hudson's bookmark collection" %}
+ {% include feature/image.html objectid="https://www.finebooksmagazine.com/sites/default/files/styles/gallery_item/public/media-images/2023-09/bookmarks-collection.jpg?itok=CkSzCyqY" caption="A sample of bookmarks collected by Stuart Hudson who focuses on bookstore bookmarks from across the globe.
+Photo by Hannah Hudson." link="https://www.finebooksmagazine.com/issue/love-humble-bookmark" width="25" alt="Stuart Hudson's bookmark collection" %}

 # *Technical Details*